 US Government Team Lands in Nigeria After Trump’s Threat Over Religious Persecution, Video Emerges

-• Tinubu’s administration confirmed the visit, which followed President Donald Trump’s recent warning to Nigeria on the issue
+• The government confirmed the visit, which followed President Donald Trump’s recent warning to Nigeria over genocide claims

-• Talks between both sides focused on counter-terrorism, regional stability, and strengthening the Nigeria–U.S. security partnership
+• Talks between both sides focused on counter-terrorism, regional stability, and bolstering the Nigeria-US security partnership

 A team of United States lawmakers arrived in Nigeria on December 7, following recent warnings from President Donald Trump over alleged religious persecution in the country.